 Thankfully, many remote work challenges for managers can be addressed by leading by example.
 There are even small things like encouraging people to work in a space separate from where they spend their downtime so that there’s less of a compulsive feeling to need to check email while watching some TV or reading a book.

-For a more detailed dive, check out these nine tips for improving the work-life balance for your team members and crew.
+For a more detailed dive, check out these tips for improving the work-life balance for your team members and crew.

 5. Overworking and stress